phpCedu/micro-service-framework/readme.markdown

 * Test when Server has a newer Service definition than the client
 * ThrottledAuth filter
 * Probably should stub out a Transport, and test Server and Filter interaction directly: make sure Filters can throw exceptions
-* Less static methods ... dealing with instances is more flexible

 THOUGHTS
 ====